contiamo/operational-visualizations/docs/adr/0002-about-render-props.md

 };
 ```

-but we can't use hooks inside render prop, so we [decided to switch from hooks to components](https://github.com/contiamo/operational-visualizations/pull/87).
+but we can't use hooks inside the render prop, so we [decided to switch from hooks to components](https://github.com/contiamo/operational-visualizations/pull/87).

 Then we discovered that we need code like this: